CoolManYesYes/CoolScripts/README.md

-Here’s the documentation for the UI Library you requested, detailing the usage and functions:
+Here is the documentation with the code properly wrapped in code blocks so you can easily copy it:

 ---